-At the end you will find a to-do list to create a strong fashion collection.
+In the end, you will find a to-do list to create a strong fashion collection.

 You are only as good as your last collection

-A commercially strong fashion collection essential regardless if you are selling direct to consumer, in person, in your own retail store, on your website, online platform like Etsy, or to wholesalers who are reselling in their stores.
+A commercially strong fashion collection is essential regardless of whether you are selling direct to consumers, in person, in your own retail store, on your website, online platform like Etsy, or to wholesalers who are reselling in their stores.

 So let’s jump in and see what creating a commercially strong fashion collection that actually sells, looks like.